ConnectingEurope/Context-Broker-Data-Visualisation/doc/user/index.md

 #### Information of the table

+The information of the table is based on **RAW data**, just as stored in the database.

-This table maintains the filters that were configured before and displays the attributes in the table from the newest to the oldest.
-The number of results per page can be configured on the bottom left selector field, allowing to show 10, 25, 50, 75 or 100 results per page.
+This table maintains the date filters that were configured before and displays the attributes in the table from the newest to the oldest.
+The **number of results per page can be configured** on the bottom left selector field, allowing to show 10, 25, 50, 75 or 100 results per page.

 The rest of the entries can be consulted through different ways: